sofialtamsh/Blockchain/README.md

 ## How It Works

-At its core, the **Bill-of-Rights-Blockchain_051** project works by encoding rights as data on the blockchain using smart contracts.
+At its core, the **Bill-of-Rights-Blockchain** project works by encoding rights as data on the blockchain using smart contracts.
 These smart contracts define the terms of a right, such as its scope, duration, and the conditions under which it can be revoked or transferred.
 Each right is recorded on the blockchain as an immutable entry, providing a transparent record that can be verified by all parties.

 ### Example Use Case

 Let’s consider a simple example of how the platform might work.
 Imagine a scenario where a person owns a set of personal data (e.g., medical records, social media accounts).
-Using the **Bill-of-Rights-Blockchain_051** platform, they can:
+Using the **Bill-of-Rights-Blockchain** platform, they can:

 - **Assign a Right**: The user can assign their rights over the data to a third-party service, such as a medical provider or research organization, using a smart contract that details the terms of the agreement (e.g., duration, scope of use).
 - **Transfer or Revoke Rights**: At any point, the user can transfer or revoke these rights, and the changes will be automatically reflected on the blockchain, creating a transparent record.